Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

-In equilibrium, it is optimal for all players not to change their strategies, i.e., a Nash equilibrium is attained for every pair, so no further contagion occurs.
+The bifurcation diagram (Figs.~\ref{fig:bifurcation_Watts}d and \ref{fig:bifurcation_Grano}d) shows that the number of fixed points varies between 1 and 3 as the connectivity of network changes. \addr{As shown in Theorem~\ref{th:fixed_point}, the fixed point $q^*$ obtained by iterating the recursion equation from $q_0\in [0,\rho_0]$ is the least fixed point of $G$ (Red solid line in Figs.~\ref{fig:bifurcation_Watts}d and \ref{fig:bifurcation_Grano}d).} In equilibrium, it is optimal for all players not to change their strategies, i.e., a Nash equilibrium is attained for every pair, so no further contagion occurs.
 The steady-state probability of a randomly chosen player being active is thus given by

 If there are a sufficiently large number of players, $\rho^*$ can be interpreted as the share of active players in a Nash equilibrium.
+Now we define \emph{global cascade} as follows: \begin{definition} If $\rho^\ast \gg \rho_0$, then the diffusion process is called global cascade. \end{definition}